Of all the organs in the body, the eyes might be one of the most complex; especially considering their incredible importance despite their size.

 The iris is the circular structure in the eye surrounding the pupil, and it is responsible for reducing and enlarging the size of the pupil.

-In doing so, it helps to negotiate how much light reaches the retina at the back of the eye.
+In doing so, it helps to adjust how much light reaches the retina at the back of the eye.

 When the light rays pass through the pupil, they also pass through the eye’s lens.
 This is a transparent, flexible structure that helps to refract light.